Pentecost – May 16, 2027

 Countries like Belgium, France, and Germany declare Pentecost as a public holiday.

-What is the Pentecost?
+When is Pentecost?

 How to celebrate Pentecost